XueZhengjie/Melt-EHD/README.md

 ## Citation

-Please cite [Melt-EHD 3D printing liquid crystal elastomer cross-scale actuators and sensor](https://github.com/XueZhengjie/Melt-EHD/) if you use it in your research
+Please cite [Melt electrowriting enabled 3D liquid crystal elastomer structures for cross-scale actuators and temperature field sensors](https://github.com/XueZhengjie/Melt-EHD/) if you use it in your research

 ## License